maxclaus/rust-web-real-time/README.md

 Demo app running on https://rust-web-real-time.onrender.com.

-Project demo testing out web real time apps using Rust for the backend and React for the frontend.
+Project demo testing out the implementation of web real time apps using Rust for the backend and React for the frontend.

 It contains samples for: